The History of Heavy Metal – Origins, Bands, and Early Influences

 What Defines Heavy Metal?

 Just like any music genre, heavy metal has a unique style that makes it easily identifiable.
+Since the late 60s, heavy metal has evolved into a diverse and influential style of rock music.
+It is characterized by its distinctive sound and a number of defining characteristics:

 Characteristics and Instruments

-Metal music is characterized by fast tempo, heavy distortion, powerful rhythms, and dense guitar and bass sounds.
+Metal music is characterized by a fast tempo, heavy distortion, powerful rhythms, and dense guitar and bass sounds.

 The instruments used in heavy metal music include electric guitars, bass guitars, and drums.
 In some metal subgenres, bands may use organs, electronic keyboards, or other instruments.